 NVIDIA will challenge you as an engineer.
-Lots to learn.
-Variety of different projects which grow engineering breadth.
-Team culture can be very org-dependent.
+There is lots to learn.
+There is a variety of different projects which grow engineering breadth.
+The team culture can be very org-dependent.

 I was contacted by a recruiter after applying.
 Then, all correspondence seemed like boilerplate scheduling emails; I don't think the recruiter/scheduler spent any time crafting custom responses.
 I did an initial informational/technical screening, fo